Miss Universe Malaysia: 2010–2019

-In 2010, the Miss Malaysia Universe was revamped by then national director, Andrea Fonseka, a former Miss Malaysia Universe 2004 and the pageant changed its name to Miss Universe Malaysia Organization, and moved its headquarters from Kuala Lumpur to Petaling Jaya, Selangor precisely at the MYEG Services Berhad Malaysia building.
-On 3 November 2012, Andrea stepped down as national director and the position was given to then Miss Malaysia Universe 2003, Elaine Daly.
-Elaine held the position for a year before it was given to Carey Ng, a former Miss Universe Malaysia 2013.
-The first pageant production under Carey Ng's auspices was the 2014 competition.
-On 3 February 2016, she resigned shortly after the Miss Universe Malaysia 2016 competition due to several controversies and again, was replaced by Elaine Daly who has held the position of national director since the resignation of Carey Ng.
+In 2010, the Miss Malaysia Universe was restyled by then national director, Andrea Fonseka, a former Miss Malaysia Universe 2004.
+The pageant organisation changed its name to Miss Universe Malaysia Organization, and moved its headquarters from Kuala Lumpur to the MYEG Services Berhad Malaysia building, Petaling Jaya, Selangor.
+On 3 November 2012, Fonseka stepped down as national director and the position was given to then Miss Malaysia Universe 2003, Elaine Daly.
+Daly held the position for a year before it was given to Carey Ng, a former Miss Universe Malaysia 2013.
+The first pageant production under Carey Ng's auspices was in 2014.
+On 3 February 2016, she resigned shortly after the Miss Universe Malaysia 2016 competition due to several controversies and again, was replaced by Daly who has held the position of national director since the resignation of Carey Ng.

 2020–2021

-Ever since the pageant's inception in 1964, the country had only placed once, which was in 1970 by Josephine Lena Wong.
-Miss Universe Malaysia 2020, a Sarawakian lass, Francisca Luhong James was ought to end the 50 years of unplacement for Malaysia in Miss Universe yet the fate was not on her side as she was unable to enter the first cut in Miss Universe 2020.
+Since the pageant's inception in 1964, the country had only one international place, at 1970 with Josephine Lena Wong.
+At Miss Universe Malaysia 2020, Francisca Luhong James was unplaced at Miss Universe 2020.
 As of 2023, Malaysia currently holds the longest streaks of unplaced contestants in Miss Universe beauty pageant for 52 years since their last placement in 1970.

-In 2021, the Miss Universe Malaysia Organization decided to withdraw from participating in the 70th edition in Eilat, Israel due to travel restrictions associated with the COVID-19 pandemic in the country.
-Malaysia's withdrawal marks the second time the country did not compete in the competition since 1962.
+In 2021, the Miss Universe Malaysia Organization withdrew from Miss Universe 2021 in Eilat, Israel due to travel restrictions associated with the COVID-19 pandemic.
+This was the second time the country did not since Miss Universe 1962.

-Miss Universe Malaysia 2022 Controversy
+Miss Universe Malaysia 2022 controversy

-Due to some controversies that emerged on social media platforms, the winner of Miss Universe Malaysia 2022, Lesley Cheam was called into questioning by beauty pageant fans across the country.
-The finale was also held privately with no live telecast, which had raised doubts among the pageant fans.
-Fans petitioned for Ajunee Kaur, the 1st runner-up of Miss Universe Malaysia 2022, to represent Malaysia at Miss Universe.
-However, the Miss Universe Malaysia organization has yet to post a reply regarding the controversy.
+Miss Universe Malaysia 2022, Lesley Cheam' position was called into question by beauty pageant fans across the country due to controversy over a dildo.
+The finale was held privately with no live telecast, which raised doubts among the pageant fans.
+Fans petitioned for first runner-up Ajunee Kaur, to represent Malaysia at Miss Universe 2022.
+The Miss Universe Malaysia organization did not reply regarding this.